 We offer one-day to multi-week tailored training courses and workshops in community music for musicians, arts and community organizations, businesses, conferences, and universities.
 Contact firstname.lastname@example.org for more information.

-Examples of training sessions and workshops that we offer:
+Examples of training sessions and workshops that we offer (which also comprise the content of our Advanced Training programs):

 Singing and Leadership